Interview with Bill Cottam, the founder of Nutrabaits Bill Cottam founded Nutrabaits with Tim Paisley in 1986.

 Bill, in the interest of some of our younger readers, can you first give us an idea of your experience in carp fishing, as well as your business?

-In 1986, Tim Paisley and I founded a bait manufacturing company that was initially based in the garage of my parents, and after many hours of thinking, we decided to call our “air castle” Nutrabaits.
+In 1986, Tim Paisley and I founded a bait manufacturing company that my parents were as initially based in the garage, and after many hours of thinking, we decided to call our “air castle” Nutrabaits.
 Within eighteen months, I refused to work as a lifeguard and sports coach in a swimming pool to concentrate entirely on trying to make a living by selling baits.
-From the very beginning, our goal was to produce first-class and most effective carp lures, which can only be bought for money, and in this aspect, nothing has changed to this day!
+From the very beginning, our goal was to produce first-class and most effective carp lures, which you can buy only for money, and in this aspect, nothing has changed to this day!

 Today I am the CEO of Nutrabaits Limited, and our products are available in more than fifty countries around the world.
 I cautiously creep up to my 50th birthday, paying most of the time either to tough work or fishing a giant carp in France.